Out of Many Scattered Things: Lady Stardust

 “No,” Lightcap replies, “probably not.”
 But she swings her door wide and he steps over the threshold.

 She’s struck painfully and all at once by how her room must look to him.
-Sparse and hard and impersonal with no pictures and no decorations and yet somehow still inherently girlish, if only because she’s burning forbidden candles, if only because she’s poured herself a glass of red wine, if only because Schrödinger is curled in a little ball of cat on her pillow and because of the novel on her night stand with a horse on its cover.
+Sparse and hard and impersonal with no pictures and no decorations and yet somehow still inherently girlish—forbidden candles burn next to a glass of red wine, Schrödinger is curled in a little ball of precious baby kitty fluff on her pillow, and the novel on her nightstand has a horse on its cover.

-Lightcap sits in her chair and Serge perches gingerly on the edge of her bed.
+Lightcap sits in her chair.
+Serge perches on the edge of her bed.

 “Wine?”
-Lightcap asks, reaching down to pull the glass that used to be Jasper’s out of the bottom drawer in her desk.
+Lightcap pulls the glass that used to be Jasper’s from the bottom drawer in her desk.
 Her head throbs dully with the change in position.

 “Didn’t they tell you not to drink?”
-Serge asks looking dubiously at the quarter glass of red wine sitting on her nightstand.
-“Maybe it’s just me, but doesn’t seem like you should be drinking a week after brain surgery.”
+Serge looks dubiously at the quarter glass of red wine sitting on her nightstand.
+“Doesn’t seem like you should be drinking a week after brain surgery.”

-“Yeah,” Serge says rolling his eyes, taking the glass from her.
-“After this we can go play some tackle football.”
+“Sure.”
+Serge rolls his eyes and takes the glass from her.
+“After this, let’s play tackle football.”

-“I am taking it easy, D’onofrio.
+Lightcap frowns.
+“I am taking it easy, D’Onofrio.
 What do you want from me?
-Usually I’d be drinking hellshit beer and sitting on the end of the deployment dock— ” she trails off.
-Because he knows.
-He knows all of it already.
+Usually I’d be drinking hellshit beer and—” she trails off.

-“In a way I’m not supposed to know,” Serge says, like a finger pointed at the tip of an iceberg.
+“Yeah, but I’m not supposed to.”
+The admission has direction.
+Like a finger pointed at the tip of an iceberg.

-“I can go, if you want me to,” Serge says.
-“I shouldn’t have come.”
+“I can go, if you want me to,” Serge offers.

-“You crush a mean can,” Serge says, the tips of his ears turning faintly read.
+“You crush a mean can.”
+The tips of Serge’s ears turn pink.

-“Thank you for noticing, D’onofrio,” Lightcap says, draping herself over the back of her chair.
+“Thanks.”
+Lightcap drapes herself over the back of her chair.

 “What?” he demands.